The Third Epistle To The Churches at Uyoma and Beyond

 All pastors and teachers in this movement must submit themselves to Hezekiah as their apostle because Hezekiah submits himself to me as the over all apostle.
 All pastors and teachers must give honor and reverence to the appointed prophets of this movement because they are the mouth pieces of God.
 Right now, Lilian Akinyi King is the prophetess of this movement and should be ordained at the August meeting.

-Their are many who prophesy but there are very few who are true prophets.
+There are many who prophesy but there are very few who are true prophets.
 Lilian is a prophet like those in the Old Testament and like Agabus in the New Testament.
 We are very fortunate that God has raised her up to be a spiritual leader among us.
-Lillian submits to me as both her husband and as an apostle and also submits to Hezekiah in his capacity as an apostle.
+Lillian submits to me as an apostle and also submits to Hezekiah in his capacity as an apostle.
 She is like Deborah in the Old Testament who helped Barack gain victory over Sisera.
 Lilian will be the head prophetess of this movement.
 We hope that God will raise up more “seers” in our midst so that we may have other prophets and prophetess to help us see and hear the word of God. however, before you ordain other prophets or prophetess it would be best if I personally examine them to know their spirit.
 This is for your protection because we must try the spirits to know if a prophet is true or not.

 Concerning Church Order

 It is my desire that everything be done decently and in order in our churches.
 I want people to use their gifts and take their proper positions in our churches as God gives them.
 However, I am against those who seek to be something that they are not.
 Some try to be apostles when they are, in fact, pastors.
 Some try to be teachers when the are, in fact evangelists.
 Some try to aspire to leadership positions in our churches when they are, in fact, nothing but believers with no true calling to leadership.
 Such people seek positions to exploit others for gain and for self promotion and we must guard against such usury of God’s people.